oclipa/csharp-cheat-sheet/README.md

   </button>
 <div class="content" style="display: none;" markdown="1">

-The functionality from multiple partial classes can be combined into a single class at runtime.
+The functionality from multiple partial classes can be combined into a single class at run-time.

 Partial class are declared using the `partial` keyword.